jaydenjcpy/hyprland-dots/README.md

-These dotfiles are made based on the YouTube tutorial listed below by sane1090x
+These dotfiles are made based on the YouTube tutorial by sane1090x listed below.

 Credits: